Signolteam/coding-challenges/README.md

 - stack development: DB structure --> server connection to DB --> endpoints structure --> client connection to server --> client development --> UX refinement
 - deployment: DB deployment to AWS RDS --> Server deployment to Lambda functions and API gateway --> Client deployment to S3 bucket

-While there were challenges to deploy to AWS, I managed to perform all deployments but I didn't use serverless.
+While there were challenges to deploy to AWS, I managed to deploy all parts in their intended location but I didn't use serverless.

 This was a very interesting project and it got me acquainted with AWS which was very useful.